BaomoZhou/ece143_fa19_bazhou_Varun_Angela_Frank/README.md

     python Craigslist_v3.py
     ```
     Description: The urls for scraping different phones have all been set in this file.
-    The data generated is stored in subfolder named "Craigslist_data".<br>
+    The data generated is stored in subfolders named "Craigslist_data" and "cl_10_model_data".<br>
 2. Data Cleaning & Processing:<br>
 For Offerup:
     ```shell
-    python process_offerup.py
+    process_offerup.py
     ```
     Description: Actually the python file named "process_offerup.py" is used to supply methods
-    for plotting.<br>
+    for data cleaning and processing.<br>
 For Craigslist:
     ```shell
-    python dataAnalysis_Craigslist.py
+    dataAnalysis_Craigslist.py
     ```
     Description: Actually the python file named "dataAnalysis_Craigslist.py" is also used to supply methods
-    for plotting.<br>
+    for data cleaning and processing.<br>
 3. Plotting:
     ```shell
+   plottest.py
    jupyter notebook: ECE143_project_plot.ipynb
     ```
+   Description: Actually the python file named "plottest.py" is used to supply methods for plotting.
-   Description: The methods for data cleaning and processing are called in jupyter notebook named "ECE143 project plot.ipynb".
+   The methods for data cleaning and processing are called in jupyter notebook named "ECE143 project plot.ipynb".
    After that, the plotting work finished based on the processed data.<br>